Right Arrow

 Adopting video intelligence doesn’t mean starting from scratch.
 Most petroleum and coal manufacturing facilities already have camera systems in place—Spot AI’s platform, for example, bridges on-prem cameras to a secure, cloud-native dashboard, making integration seamless.

-• Engage the frontline: Empower supervisors and workers to use real-time alerts and trend analysis to drive day-to-day improvements.
+• Engage the frontline: Empower supervisors and workers to use timely notifications and trend analysis to drive day-to-day improvements.

 • Customize alerts and analytics: Focus on the injury types that matter most in your facility.
 Review incident footage for continuous improvement.